JonahDW/Image-processing/README.md

 ```
 usage: catalog_matching.py [-h] [-d DPI] [--astro [ASTRO]] [--flux [FLUX]]
-                           [--fluxtype FLUXTYPE] [--alpha ALPHA]
+                           [--plot [PLOT]] [--fluxtype FLUXTYPE]
-                           [--output [OUTPUT]]
+                           [--alpha ALPHA] [--output [OUTPUT]]
+                           [--annotate [ANNOTATE]]
                            pointing ext_cat

 positional arguments:
-  pointing             MeerKAT pointing catalog made by PyBDSF.
+  pointing              Pointing catalog made by PyBDSF.
   ext_cat               External catalog to match to, choice between NVSS,
                         SUMMS, FIRST or a file.
 If the external catalog is a
-                       PyBDSF catalog, make sure the filename has 'bdsfcat' in
+                        PyBDSF catalog, make sure the filename has 'bdsfcat'
-                       it.
+                        in it.
 If a different catalog, the parsets/extcat.json
                         file must be used to specify its details (default
                         NVSS).

 optional arguments:
   -h, --help            show this help message and exit
   -d DPI, --dpi DPI     DPI of the output images (default = 300).
   --astro [ASTRO]       Plot the astrometric offset of the matches, optionally
                         provide an output filename (default = don't plot
                         astrometric offsets).
-  --flux [FLUX]        Plot the flux ratios of the matches, optionally provide
+  --flux [FLUX]         Plot the flux ratios of the matches, optionally
-                       an output filename (default = don't plot flux ratio).
+                        provide an output filename (default = don't plot flux
+                        ratio).
+  --plot [PLOT]         Plot the field with the matched ellipses, optionally
+                        provide an output filename (default = don't plot the
+                        matched ellipses).
   --fluxtype FLUXTYPE   Whether to use Total or Peak flux for determining the
                         flux ratio (default = Total).
   --alpha ALPHA         The spectral slope to assume for calculating the flux
                         ratio, where Flux_1 = Flux_2 * (freq_1/freq_2)^-alpha
-                       (default = 0.7)
+                        (default = 0.8)
   --output [OUTPUT]     Output the result of the matching into a catalog,
                         optionally provide an output filename (default = don't
                         output a catalog).
+  --annotate [ANNOTATE]
+                        Output the result of the matching into a kvis
+                        annotation file, optionally provide an output filename
+                        (default = don't output a catalog).
 ```

 ## catalog_analysis.py